 We have become a Leader in the information service industry through a constant focus on data quality and customer experience.
 Our customers trust us to provide them with high-quality, reliable information and to protect confidential information.
-We also comply with regulatory requirements around the globe associated with collecting, using, transferring, selling, storing, securing and disposing specific categories of data.
+We also comply with global regulatory requirements associated with collecting, using, transferring, selling, storing, securing and disposing specific categories of data.